Blittable types

 Blittable types are data types in the Microsoft .NET Framework that have an identical presentation in memory for both managed and unmanaged code.
 Understanding the difference between blittable and non-blittable types can aid in using COM Interop or P/Invoke, two techniques for interoperability in .NET applications.

+Blittable types are used to interact between managed languages and native projects, as their shared memory representation allows for simple data transfer.

 Origin

-A memory copy operation is sometimes referred to as block transfer, shortened to bit blit (and dedicated hardware to make such a transfer is called a blitter).
+A memory copy operation is sometimes referred to as block transfer, shortened to a bit blit (and dedicated hardware to make such a transfer is called a blitter).
 Blittable is a .NET-specific term expressing whether it is legal to copy an object using a block transfer.

 Interoperability overview

 Interoperability can be bidirectional sharing of data and methods between unmanaged code and managed .NET code. .NET provides two ways of interoperating between the two: COM Interop and P/Invoke.
 Though the methodology is different, in both cases marshalling (conversion between representations of data, formats for calling functions and formats for returning values) must take place.
 COM Interop deals with this conversion between managed code and COM objects, whereas P/Invoke handles interactions between managed code and Win32 code.
 The concept of blittable and non-blittable data types applies to both—specifically to the problem of converting data between managed and unmanaged memory.
 This marshalling is performed by the interop marshaller, which is invoked automatically by the CLR when needed.